ceccocats/tkDNN/README.md

         |---- layers/ (folder containing a binary file for each layer with the corresponding wieghts and bias)
         |---- debug/  (folder containing a binary file for each layer with the corresponding outputs)
 ```
-Therefore, once the weights have been exported, the folders layers ans debug should be placed in the corresponding test.
+Therefore, once the weights have been exported, the folders layers and debug should be placed in the corresponding test.

 ### 1)Export weights from darknet
-To export weights for NN that are defined in darknet framework, use [this](https://github.com/ceccocats/darknet) fork of darknet and follow these step to obtain a correct debug and layers folder, ready for tkDNN.
+To export weights for NNs that are defined in darknet framework, use [this](https://github.com/ceccocats/darknet) fork of darknet and follow these steps to obtain a correct debug and layers folder, ready for tkDNN.

 ```
 git clone https://github.com/ceccocats/darknet